Jeremy-Gammill/palindrome-checker/README.md

 ## Live Demo

-This project is hosted live via GitHub Pages:  [palindrome-checker](https://jeremy-gammill.github.io/palindrome-checker/)
+You can try out the validator live on GitHub Pages:  [palindrome-checker](https://jeremy-gammill.github.io/palindrome-checker/)

 ## Features